influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/dagTask.md

 ## obj templateRef

-TemplateRef is a reference of template resource.
+"TemplateRef is a reference of template resource."

 ### fn templateRef.withClusterScope